Editor's choice: LendingClub personal loans

 When you opt for an alternative lending solution, you open yourself up to a new world of features and benefits, including:

 There are many safe and legitimate nonbank lenders out there.
 However, scammers can prey on people looking to borrow money online by posing as a company, asking for an upfront fee and then disappearing.
-Check out our directory of legitimate lenders to learn more about how they protect your personal and financial information.
+Check out our personal loan reviews to learn more about how they protect your personal and financial information.

 Once you’ve compared your options and narrowed down your choice, follow our Go to site button to be redirected to the application page.
 Keep in mind that most lenders require the following information as you proceed with the application: